fanout/pypubcontrol/README.md

 NOTE: ZMQ publishing requires the `pyzmq` and `tnetstring` (`tnetstring3` for Python 3) packages to be installed.

-WARNING: On Python versions prior to 2.7.9, SSL certificates are not validated by default.
-To enable validation for earlier versions install the `ndg-httpsclient` package.

 ## Sample usage

 ```python